AJWurts/InvestmentTrading/README.md

 # Investment Trading
 ## Written by Alexander Wurts for a Worcester Polytechnic Institute (WPI) Interative Qualifying Project (IQP)

-Utilizes a Bagging Classifier that uses Random Forest to trade stocks autonomously.
+Utilizes a Bagging Classifier combined with a Random Forest algorithm to trade stocks autonomously.

 ## Directions to run a backtest
 1. Download 5 years or more of daily data from Yahoo